METRORail Purple Line

-The Purple Line is a 6.6 mi METRORail light rail/streetcar route operated by METRO in Houston, Texas, serving Southeast Houston.
+The Purple Line is a 6.6 mi METRORail light rail/streetcar route operated by METRO in Houston, Texas, United States, serving Southeast Houston.
 The line opened on May 23, 2015.

 Route

 The Purple Line begins at its northern terminus at Smith Street with split tracks on Capitol and Rusk Streets.
 The northbound track will run along Capitol Street in downtown, while its southbound counterpart will run down Rusk Street.
 Both of these downtown sections involve street running in mixed traffic like a traditional streetcar line.
 Four of the line's stations will be in downtown with stops at Smith, Main, Fannin, and Crawford.
 Transfers to the Red Line will occur at the Fannin Station.
-Before crossing I-69/US 59 the 2 tracks converge to run together on Texas into the East End where it and the Green Line diverge after EaDo/Stadium Station, which has access to the PNC Stadium, the home venue of the Texas Southern Tigers football, Houston Dynamo & Houston Dash.
+Before crossing I-69/US 59 the 2 tracks converge to run together on Texas into the East End where it and the Green Line diverge after EaDo/Stadium Station, which has access to the Shell Energy Stadium, the home venue of the Texas Southern Tigers football, Houston Dynamo & Houston Dash.

 From here, the line continues southward towards the next stop at Leeland.
 Traveling south on Scott Street leads to the next stop, which will be at the intersection of Elgin Street—providing access and transfers to the University/Blue Line.
 The next stop at Cleburne will provide access to the University of Houston and Texas Southern University.
 The route then takes a southeastern turn onto Wheeler to the UH South/University Oaks Station, which also provides access to the University of Houston.
 Turning onto Martin Luther King Drive, the route will head to the MacGregor Park Station.
 Another southeastern turn onto Griggs leads to the line's southern terminus, the Palm Center Transit Center.
 From here the tracks continue a short distance further into a storage facility for the METRORail trains.